-Shakespeare is the most important of the literary, cinematic, and even gay influences on this film.
-For those people wondering why Shakespeare should be considered gay or bisexual, his autobiographical Sonnets the greatest poetry of unrequited love in the English language, including such lines as "Shall I compare thee to a summer's day?"
-(Sonnet 18) are virtually all addressed to the handsome, fickle young man with whom the narrator is madly in love.
-But of course Shakespeare's greatness encompasses more than his sexual orientation.
+Shakespeare should be considered gay or bisexual, his autobiographical Sonnets – the greatest poetry of unrequited love in the English language, including such lines as “Shall I compare thee to a summer’s day?”
+(Sonnet 18) – are virtually all addressed to the handsome, fickle young man with whom the narrator is madly in love.
+But of course Shakespeare’s greatness encompasses more than his sexual orientation.

 Henry IV, Part I

 Below is the beginning of Act I, Scene 2, in which Shakespeare introduces both his rotund comic anti-hero Falstaff and the young, wayward Prince Hal (the future King Henry V).
-Here are free, unabridged online editions of both Henry IV, Part I and Henry IV, Part II (texts open in new windows).
+Here are free, unabridged online editions of both Henry IV, Part I [free online] and Henry IV, Part II [free online.

 My Own Private Idaho

-Compare Shakespeare's scene to Van Sant's counterpart, which comes a third into the My Own Private Idaho screenplay, draft of April 1989 (link to free, unabridged text; opens in a new window), which differs a bit from the finished film (in which Bob's first line is, "Scott, my true son, how are you?").
-To facilitate the comparison, I've omitted the scene's beginning in which Mike picks the sleeping Bob's pockets, taking some cocaine and cash.
+Compare Shakespeare’s scene to Van Sant’s counterpart, which comes a third into the My Own Private Idaho screenplay, draft of April 1989, that differs a bit from the finished film (in which Bob’s first line is, “Scott, my true son, how are you?”).
+To facilitate the comparison, I’ve omitted the scene’s beginning in which Mike picks the sleeping Bob’s pockets, taking some cocaine and cash.
 Scott enters and Mike shows him his haul.
 Bob wakes up.

 My Own Private Idaho filters Shakespeare through arguably the greatest filmmaker yet produced by the English-speaking world: Orson Welles (although Kubrick comes mighty close).
 Others will certainly disagree, but I believe that Welles’s 1952 Othello (link to my mini-analysis of a sequence) and Chimes at Midnight are the two greatest Shakespeare films ever made: Othello because while Welles retains almost every scene, he jettisons three-fourths of the dialogue while simultaneously turning Shakespeare’s poetry into images which capture, with unparalleled richness, the play’s tone and complex depths; and Chimes at Midnight not only because Welles’s Falstaff is perhaps his single greatest performance, and the epic battle scene as astonishing as any ever filmed, but because again his use of composition, texture, lighting, and editorial rhythms captures, with a minimum of dialogue, the fullness of one of Shakespeare’s greatest creations.
 (Welles’s screenplay is also the most sublime “cobbling” job in film history, as he draws together the most fitting Falstaff material from five Shakespeare plays, and adds his own flourishes.)
 To paraphrase the above in Idaho-speak, “Those Welles flicks are awesome, dude(tte)!”